KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

   <tr>
     <td><small><b>LDP_LOADER_5</b></small></td>
     <td>A loader <b>must</b> ignore any driver for which a compatible
-        loader/driver interface version can not be negotiated.
+        Loader and Driver Interface Version can not be negotiated.
     </td>
     <td>The loader would load a driver improperly resulting in undefined
         behavior possibly including crashes or corruption.